The Tolerance Induction Program® (TIP)

 Will I see the same physician throughout my treatment?

-While in our program, your child will meet with many members of our team.
-Through our Pod Model, we use data analytics to assign your child to the pod that is best for them after their Launch appointment.
-The pod allows your child to see the same medical assistants and providers during each visit.
+While in our program, you will meet with many members of our team.
+Through our Pod Model, we use data analytics to assign you to the pod that is best for you after your Launch appointment.
+The pod allows you to see the same medical assistants and providers during each visit.

 Will we get to meet Dr. Randhawa?